 The Volcano Adventure Guide: Excellent information and background for anyone wishing to visit active volcanoes safely and enjoyably.
 The book presents guidelines to visiting 42 different volcanoes around the world.

 Sakurajima (also spelled Sakurashima or Sakura-jima, 桜島 in Japanese) volcano in southern Kyushu is one of the most active volcanoes in the world, and one of the few that are at present in constant (persistant) activity.
 Its ongoing typical activity range from strong strombolian to large ash explosions every 4-24 hours.
 The volcano is located across Kagoshima Bay only 8 km east of the city of Kagoshima with a population of half a million.
 Sakurajima's eruptive history has been recorded since the 8th century.
 It has frequently deposited ash on Kagoshima, and due to its explosive potential, considered a very dangerous volcano and closely monitored.
 The largest historical eruptions of Sakurajima took place during 1471-76 and in 1914.

 Activity has picked up again over the past days with more frequent explosions 1-5 per day).
 A typical vulcanian eruption from earlier today (Japan time or 23:41 GMT) produced an ash plume rising to 7,000 ft (2.1 km) and was taken on the following webcam video on YouTube.
 Small pyroclastic flows can be seen forming at the base of the eruption plume.

 Explosions from the Showa Crater during 6-12 February generated plumes that rose to altitudes of 1.2-3.7 km (4,000-12,000 ft) a.s.l. and drifted SW, S, SE, E, and NE.
 (Smithsonian / USGS Weekly Volcanic Activity Report) ...

 After a phase of several relatively strong explosions with ash plumes often reaching 10,000 ft (3 km) during 31 Jan - 2 Feb, the volcano seems to have taken a short rest, with only one small eruption recorded during the past 2 days.

 Copyrights:VolcanoDiscovery and other sources as noted.
 Use of material: Most texts and images, in particular photographs, on this website are protected by copyright.
-Further reproduction and use without authorization is not consented.
-If you need licensing rights for photographs, for example for publications and commercial use, please contact us.
+Further reproduction and use of without authorization is usually not consented.
+If you are not sure or need licensing rights for photographs, for example for publications and commercial use, please contact us.